vasilis6194/hotel-booking-prediction/README.md

-# Hospitality Predictive Analytics: End-to-End ML Pipeline 🚀
+# Hospitality Predictive Analytics: End-to-End ML Pipeline (In progress) 🚀

 ## Overview
 This project builds an end-to-end predictive analytics pipeline for the hospitality industry.
 It tackles two major tasks: